badeend/Nothing/Badeend.Nothing/nuget-readme.md

 ## Fake `nothing` keyword

-Depending on how intensively you this package you might be interested in using `Badeend.Globals.NothingKeyword`, which exposes `nothing` as a top level field.
+Depending on how intensively you use this package, you might be interested in using `Badeend.Globals.NothingKeyword`, which exposes `nothing` as a top level field.

 ```cs
 using Badeend;